strontic/strontic.github.io/xcyclopedia/library/Defrag.exe-D340F5AE00E1C33F8BDC538D9888C459.md

   - File system volumes that aren't **NTFS**, **ReFS**, **Fat** or **Fat32**.

-- You can't schedule to defragment a Solid State Drive (SSD) or a volume on a Virtual Hard Disk (VHD) that resides on an SSD.

 - To perform this procedure, you must be a member of the Administrators group on the local computer, or you must have been delegated the appropriate authority.
 If the computer is joined to a domain, members of the Domain Admins group might be able to perform this procedure.
 As a security best practice, consider using **Run As** to perform this procedure.

 - A volume must have at least 15% free space for **defrag** to completely and adequately defragment it. **defrag** uses this space as a sorting area for file fragments.
 If a volume has less than 15% free space, **defrag** will only partially defragment it.
 To increase the free space on a volume, delete unneeded files or move them to another disk.